ableplayer/ableplayer/README.md

 Dependencies
 ------------

-*Able Player* has two dependencies:
+*Able Player* has the following third party dependencies:

 -   *Able Player* uses [jQuery][].
 Version 3.2.1 or higher is recommended.
     The example code below uses Google’s hosted libraries; no download required.